In this article we explain the meaning of ‘winding up’ as it pertains to businesses.

 For all intents and purposes they are the same thing.
 Winding up is the industry jargon used to mean drawing the affairs of a company to a close by the correct legal mechanisms.

-How Does Winding up Work?
+Winding up Process

 For the purposes of this example, we’ll assume we’re referring to insolvency.
-The process is as follows:

 (1) A Creditor Issues the Winding up Petition